Colepng/Snake/to do.md

 #Have a log out button ✔

-#Fix syncing only working every other time
+#Fix syncing only working every other time ✔

+#add a sync to cloud button

+#add a load from clound button

+#and add a get new data button

 #Fix play again swichings settings files only when opening the settings menu ✔